-- (a) In the event the Employer wishes to engage any employee within the Unit, it shall notify the Union, and the Employer shall re-employ, in order of their Unit seniority, any regular employees who were laid off from the Unit.
-Laid off employees shall have mandatory recall rights for one (1) year from the date of layoff from the Unit. - (b) An employee on layoff has sole responsibility to keep the Employer and the Union notified as to his current address. - (c) A laid off employee will be offered recall if for any two (2) consecutive months during the period of recall defined in (a) above and, if applicable, extended by (f) below, the work actually performed by the laid off employee during the six (6) months prior to layoff is performed by one of the following: - (i) A full-time bargaining unit employee who was newly hired after the layoff performing 24 or more hours of the laid off employee's work per week; - (ii) A non-bargaining unit employee performing 24 or more hours of the laid off employee's work per week; - (iii) A single per diem, or two or more per diems working in tandem to perform the equivalent of a full-time or substantially full-time job [32 or more hours per week], including the laid off employee, performing 32 or more hours of the laid off employee's work per week; - (iv) A full-time bargaining unit employee who was employed as of the time of the layoff performing 32 or more hours of the laid off employee's work per week, so long as that employee's work functions are taken over by one or more per diems working in tandem to perform the equivalent of a full-time [32 or more hours per work], including the laid off employee.
+(a) In the event the Employer wishes to engage any employee within the Unit, it shall notify the Union, and the Employer shall re-employ, in order of their Unit seniority, any regular employees who were laid off from the Unit.
+Laid off employees shall have mandatory recall rights for one (1) year from the date of layoff from the Unit.

+(b) An employee on layoff has sole responsibility to keep the Employer and the Union notified as to his current address.

+(c) A laid off employee will be offered recall if for any nine (9) consecutive work weeks during the period of recall defined in (a) above and, if applicable, extended by (f) below, the work actually performed by the laid off employee during the six (6) months prior to layoff is performed by one of the following:

+(i) A full-time bargaining unit employee who was newly hired after the layoff performing 24 or more hours of the laid off employee's work per week;

+(ii) A non-bargaining unit employee performing 24 or more hours of the laid off employee's work per week;

+(iii) A single per diem, or two or more per diems working in tandem to perform the equivalent of a full-time or substantially full-time job [32 or more hours per week], including the laid off employee, performing 32 or more hours of the laid off employee's work per week;

+(iv) A full-time bargaining unit employee who was employed as of the time of the layoff performing 32 or more hours of the laid off employee's work per week, so long as that employee's work functions are taken over by one or more per diems working in tandem to perform the equivalent of a full-time [32 or more hours per work], including the laid off employee.

+"Work actually performed" refers to the precise work functions performed by the employee, not the work or job responsibilities of employees holding the same job title and/or occupying the same seniority unit.

+"Working in tandem" is limited to the situation when two or more employees are working in conjunction with another so that their work schedules, when combined together, are substantially like the schedule of a single employee, i.e., "job sharing."

+There shall be no right to recall pursuant to this sub-section if the work in question resulted from a regular employee being out on a leave of absence, whether because of illness or other cause.